 In exercising its duties, the Board of Statutory Auditors, as prescribed by article 2403 of the Italian Civil Code and article 149 of the CLF, supervised compliance with the law and the By-laws and compliance with the principles of correct administration, and in particular the appropriateness of the organisational, administrative and accounting structure adopted by the Company.
-In relation to the organizational structure, the Board of Statutory Auditors was able to verify that the Company has asked Directors to perform a periodic self-assessment on the composition, role and operation of the Board of Directors and of the Board Committees.
-The self-assessment promoted by the Company was also extended to the Board of Statutory Auditors (which also proceeded to make its own independent self-assessment).
-The questionnaire was returned anonymously by 16 of the 17 respondents (i.e. all members of the Board of Directors and the Board of Statutory Auditors).
+In relation to the organizational structure, the Board of Statutory Auditors was able to verify that the Company has asked Directors to perform a periodic self-assessment on the composition, role and operation of the Board of Directors and of the Board of Statutory Auditors (which also proceeded to make its own independent self-assessment).
+The questionnaire was returned anonymously by 16 of the 17 respondents (i.e. all members of the Board of Directors and the Board of Directors and the Board of Statutory Auditors).
 The outcome of the self-assessment, explained to the Directors and Statutory Auditors - always in an anonymous form - during the Board of Directors meeting on February 14, 2020, confirmed the widespread satisfaction with the procedural and operational aspects, the frequency and duration of the meetings, the role of the Chairman and her relations with the Directors as well as the contribution and effectiveness of the Committees.